 - Labor and Employment Law

-In addition, the LL.M. student may design a customized concentration in consultation with the Assistant Dean or the Faculty Director.
+In addition, the LL.M. student may design a customized concentration in consultation with the Assistant Dean for International and Graduate Affairs.